Hey i’m Harriet,

 my approach

-I am an integrative therapist with a developmental focus.
+I am an integrative therapist with a relational-developmental focus.
 I hold a compassionate, trauma-informed perspective in which I see current struggles or problems in relationships as outdated survival strategies which were needed in earlier times in your life.
 Often this is because as a child your early developmental needs to be heard, supported and cared for were not sufficiently met.

-For example, in expressing your feelings and needs in therapy and having these be heard, understood and met with warmth, consistency and love can offer a new, reparative template of being in relationship which can help to heal negative past experiences by getting what didn’t get back then and supporting you to practice safe intimacy with me, so you can then experience it with others.
+For example, in expressing your feelings and needs in therapy and having these be heard, understood and met with warmth, consistency and love can offer a new, reparative template of being in relationship which can help to heal negative past experiences by getting what didn’t get back then and supporting you to practice safe intimacy and connection with me, so you can then experience it with others.

 We are a team.